 Do you have any group, corporate or educational discounts?

 Will the BSMG community news publications such The Aegis, Howard County Times and Towson Times be affected by the change to Unlimited (Full) Digital Access?

 Yes.
 The plan discussed affects BaltimoreSun.com and all community news publications on its site.

-Where can I give you my feedback regarding Unlimited Digital Access subscriptions?
+Where can I give you my feedback regarding Unlimited (Full) Digital Access subscriptions?